Cultural Outcomes

 Evaluation

 The Cultural Outcomes Theme will evaluate First Nations outcomes across the Basin.
-First Nations people will inform and ultimately determine how their cultural outcomes are evaluated.
+It collaborates with Area-scale themes, particularly with cultural advisors and the Cultural Network.

 The key evaluation question at the Basin scale is ‘How has Commonwealth environmental water contributed to cultural outcomes?’.
 These outcomes are usually specific cultural values that can be influenced by Commonwealth environmental water.
 They are classified into: